joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 3. talk about how embellishing could be "justified"

 # The line between "Branding" and "Embellishing"

+Part of me was for it.
+If I can do the job I get hired for, why does it matter?

+The other part of me felt slimy about doing that.

+"It's all about branding," he said.

+"Nobody cares that you were a TA or what your official title was at what time.
+They care if you can bring business value.
+Being a researcher is a better signal that you can do that.
+Everyone does this kind of thing.
+If you don't do it, you're behind.
+If everyone else is doing steroids, why shouldn't you?"

+A strong argument - but I'm still not (both literally and metaphorically) going to do steroids.
+Doesn't sit right with me.

+That being said - where *is* the line?
+A thought experiment:

 Let's say a company is looking for THE best candidate ever.
 Let's call this candidate Ideal.